(one synonym is Chilo parramattellus Meyrick, 1879)

 (Photo: courtesy of Ian F. Smith)

 The Caterpillar of this species is pale brown with dark jaws.
-It bores in a leaf or stem of its foodplant:
+It bores into a leaf or stem of its foodplant:

 The caterpillar grows to a length of about 2 cms.

 The adult moth has pale brown forewings each with a dark spot near the middle, and a dark broken asymmetric submarginal chevron.
 The hindwings are off-white with dark edges.
 The sexes are similar to each other, except the females are paler, and the male is usually larger.
 In its natural posture, the moths wraps its wings around its body, belying its extensive wing area.
 The wingspan is about 2.5 cms.

 The species has been found all over the world, including